Anastasia-Labs/aiken-design-patterns/README.md

 e.g. parameterized by users' wallets.

-Since each different wallet leads to a different script address, without verifying instances, each script address is seen as an arbitrary script address from the minting script.
+Since each different wallet leads to a different script address, without verifying instances, instances can only be seen as arbitrary scripts from the minting script's point of view.

-To allow this validation on-chain, some restrictions are needed to be put in
+This can be resolved by validating an instance is the result of applying specific parameters to a given parameterized script.

-place:
+To allow this validation on-chain, some restrictions are needed:
-1. Parameters of the target script must have constant lengths, which can be achieved by having them hashed
+1. Parameters of the script must have constant lengths, which can be achieved by having them hashed
 2. Consequently, for each transaction, the resolved value of those parameters must be provided through the redeemer
 3. The dependent script must be provided with CBOR bytes of instances before and